indigo-dc/oidc-agent/gitbook/oidc-gen.md

 ### Edit an existing account configuration
 To edit an existing configuration, call ```oidc-gen -m <shortname>``` where ```<shortname>``` is the short name for that configuration.

+If you only have to update the refresh token and do not want to change any other data for this account configuration, use ```oidc-gen --reauthenticate
+<shortname>```.

 ## Detailed information about all options

 * [```--clients```](#--clients)